NethServer/docs/administrator-manual/en/mail2.rst

 The **Email 2** module is an alternative to :ref:`email-section`, based on the `Rspamd <https://rspamd.com/>`_ filter engine.
-It aims to be the  successor of the current Email module, by providing the same features plus new ones.
-For background information refer to :ref:`email-section` page.
+It aims to be the  successor of the current Email module, by providing the same old features plus new ones.
+For background information refer to the :ref:`email-section` chapter.

 Once installed from the :guilabel:`Software center` page, go to the :guilabel:`Email` page as usual.

+This new module provides the email filter engine for the :ref:`pop3_connector-section` module too, therefore an upgrade for that module is required.
+See :ref:`mail2-upgrade-procedures-section`.

 Features planned for final release
 ==================================